Department of Health

 Newborn babies will be issued with a My Health Record on Medicare registration.

 When a child turns 14 years old, control of My Health Record automatically transfers to the teenage individual.
 Parents who previously had automatic access to their teenager’s record will no longer have access.
-If the teen wants their parent to be able to access their record, they can create a www.my.gov.auExternal Link account, activate the link to their My Health Record and invite their parent to be a “Nominated Representative” of that record.
+If the teenager wants their parent to be able to access their record, they can create a www.my.gov.auExternal Link account, activate the link to their My Health Record and invite their parent to be a “Nominated Representative” of that record.

 Cancel My Health Record